-Spiders are highly diverse arachnids, from their size, shape, and color to their habits and venom strength.
+Spiders are highly diverse arachnids, ranging in size, shape, and color to their habits and venom strength.

-While spiders are helpful, they’re usually a sign of a pest infestation at your home.
-For this reason, treating a pest infestation will help you get rid of your spiders.
+While spiders are helpful pest control experts, they’re usually a sign of a pest infestation at your home.
+For this reason, treating a pest infestation will subsequently help you get rid of your spiders.

-Nevertheless, Northeast PA is home to several species, many of which you may already be familiar with and that already live among your homes
+Northeast Pennsylvania is home to several species of spiders, many of which you may already be familiar with and that already live in your homes.

 Funnel Web Spiders